 Tolerance Factors

 Whether someone reacts negatively or positive to coffee is different for each individual, and it will change with one's diet and health.
+The two most common coffee tolerance issues I see in my clients are as follows:

-For example, someone who has a history of dieting, malnutrition, or a slowed metabolism will probably not respond so well to coffee at first.
+Someone who has a history of dieting, malnutrition, or a slowed metabolism will probably not respond so well to coffee at first.
 This is most likely because those conditions force the body to use the stress response as a coping mechanism for survival due to inadequate fuel.
 Adding caffeine to their diet will give a sense of "false energy" driving the body into deeper energy exhaustion.
-Additionally, caffeine intolerance (ie. inability to tolerate coffee —makes you feel wired or jittery) can also be a sign of under-active phase 1 detoxification!
-Yes, that means that your liver is missing key nutrients and/or conditions that allow it to detoxify caffeine efficiently!

 Is Coffee Healthy?